 Prinsep, in Cameron's photo, looks young because she was young: she had just turned thirteen when the image was taken.
 And if her expression is, shall we say, unforthcoming then that is part of the logic of (to use an anachronistic term) teenagerdom.
 But it works beautifully for this image.
 I'm not denying that 'Christabel' is a poem about awakening sexuality and same-sex desire and transgression and all that; and I have no problem with Queer appropriation of the text as a ground for the uninhibited performance and display of gay identity.
 But the poem itself is much more ambiguous than this, and not only because it is unfinished.
 It is a work that says: sex, especially when we first become aware of it as a force in our lives, is as much a secret inwardness as a mode of outward being-in-the-world.
 Sex is something structurally 'about' connecting with other people, of course, but it comes into our adolescent existence in the first case as something that seals us away from other people, something difficult, balanced between thrilling and alarming, a mode of possibility that is also a mode of guilty frustration.
 Sexual desire, at the beginning, is a mode of truancy from family and society.

 Coleridge's poem dramatises that through Christabel's secrecy and its flavours of shame, deceit and disguise: creeping around outside after dark, bringing Geraldine back to her bed without her father knowing and so on.
-Cameron's photo, I think, internalises that drama (for many adolescents, because sex starts as fantasy unanchored to experience, such fantasy can veer melodramatic and wild and even Goth), and Prinsep's expression, her lack of affective engagement with the camera, neatly captures a sense of something occluded.
+Cameron's photo, I think, internalises that drama (for many adolescents, because sex starts as fantasy unanchored to experience, such fantasy tends to veer into unrelaistic directions, more melodramatic and wild and Goth than 'real life'), and Prinsep's expression, her lack of affective engagement with the camera, neatly captures a sense of something occluded.
 Compare, for example, this image from 1870, again by Cameron.
 Here Prinsep is seventeen, but she is now inhabiting her sense of own physical allure, and it generates a completely different vibe.

 Or, from four years later, 'Elaine the Lily maid of Astolat' (from Tennyson's Idylls, of course), where a killing wistfulness and posed conventionalised longing has entered the composition: